 Schizophrenia affects about 1% of the world’s population, and there has been little progress on effective treatment.
 There is growing evidence that if individuals with attenuated psychotic syndrome (APS) or first episode psychosis (FEP) can be identified and treated early, their prognosis might be greatly improved.

 TeleSage developed the EPSI (Early Psychosis Screener for Internet) to predict the likelihood of an individual’s conversion to psychosis within 12 months.
-The paper version of the screener (EPS-26) is available for free download here.
-The EPS-9 is a newer and free online assessment which uses the nine most informative self-report questions from the EPSI and machine learning to assess whether the individual might be advised to see a clinician or retake the assessment in the near future.
+The EPS-9 is a brief survey using the nine most informative self-report questions from the EPSI.
+Both free online assessments use machine learning to assess whether the individual might be advised to see a clinician or retake the assessment in the near future.

 The paper version of the Early Psychosis Screener consists of a series of simple self-report screening questions.
 If the individual scores above a certain threshold, they are considered to be at greater risk for psychosis.